 Sick Pay from Employer

 Many employers offer to pay sick days as a workplace benefit.
 Sometimes you’re able to bank up weeks or months of sick pay.
-If you have access to sick pay, then this is the first thing you have to use when you go on disability leave.
+If you have access to sick pay, this is the first thing you must use when you go on disability leave.

 Employment Insurance (EI) Sickness Benefits

 The EI Sickness program provides temporary income replacement benefits to eligible workers for up to 15 weeks.
 To qualify, your income must be reduced by at least 40%, you must be employed by a qualifying employer, and you must have already earned 600 hours of insurable employment.